Jerrylum/pros-depot/README.md

    - For each new or updated ZIP file:
      - Downloads the ZIP content
      - Extracts and reads the `template.pros` file
+     - If the `template.pros` file is not found, skip the ZIP
      - Validates the template structure
      - Converts the external template format to the base template format
      - Adds the template to the new depot list